luctuc8/data-analysis-portfolio/README.md

 ### About me
 Hi, I'm Lucija.
 I'm MScs in Mathematics (Aarhus University, DK).
 I have always been interested in data.
 Being able to make sense of something unconnected a first glance is a valuable skill.

 This portfolio is my "Hello world" to the data community.
-I will try to cover as many different projects and get some fun and interesting results.
+I will cover different projects and try to get some fun and interesting results.

-I'm open to any comments and criticisms.
-I would appreciate them.
-It would help me become better and improve my projects.
 I have planned to make several projects and I am going to upload them as they are ready, as well as update the existing ones.
-All comments and critiques are welcome and encouraged.
+All comments and critiques are welcome.

 ### Projects